jarrarhaider1214/docs/pages/user-guide/components/scaling/scaling.md

    > **Note**: 1st node pool is always Master Pool and user can’t define a scaling on it.

-4. Specify the **Max Scaling Group Size** i.e. the number that node can be scaled to in case of resource requirement and click **Update**.
+4. Specify the **Max Scaling Group Size** i.e. the number that pool can be scaled to in case of resource requirement and click **Update**.
 (Conditions will be set at container level scaling)

    Similarly, you can set scaling for other node pools as well by selecting the pool from drop-down and clicking update.